2016-2017 USAP Field Season

 Supporting Stations: McMurdo Station

 The Antarctic Automatic Weather Station (AWS) network has been making meteorological observations since the early 1980s.
 This continent-wide network is positioned to observe significant meteorological events and increase understanding of the Antarctic surface climate.
 Researchers use the AWS network to observe and learn about the Antarctic in a warming world.
+Numerous studies of surface climatology in regions around the continent, like the Ross Ice Shelf, have been possible due to the long duration of the AWS project and regular AWS maintenance.
 Given the duration of the AWS program and maintaining AWS sites for many years, numerous studies have been conducted on the surface climatology of regions of the continent such as the Ross Ice Shelf.
-This climatology also aids in other studies such as winter warming events.
+This AWS-based climatology also aids in other studies such as winter warming events.

 Field Season Overview